Generate-Then-Validate: A Novel Question Generation Approach Using Small Language Models: Introduction

-In addition, we replicated the human evaluation study with Gemini-2.5-Pro~\cite{google2025} as a surrogate judge, allowing us to investigate the following two complementary RQs: \begin{itemize} \item RQ-3: How well does Gemini agree with human experts on the correct answer to a generated MCQ? \item RQ-4: How well does Gemini agree with human experts on whether a generated MCQ tests a given learning objective? \end{itemize} These two additional RQs help us understand to what extent an advanced LLM can replicate human judgments in evaluating the quality of MCQs generated by an SLM, offering insight into a potential synergy between an SLM for question generation and an LLM for question evaluation.
+In addition, we replicated the human evaluation study with Gemini-2.5-Pro~\cite{google2025} as a surrogate judge, allowing us to investigate the following two complementary RQs: \begin{itemize}[leftmargin=*] \item RQ-3: How well does Gemini agree with human experts on the correct answer to a generated MCQ? \item RQ-4: How well does Gemini agree with human experts on whether a generated MCQ tests a given learning objective? \end{itemize} These two additional RQs help us understand to what extent an advanced LLM can replicate human judgments in evaluating the quality of MCQs generated by an SLM, offering insight into a potential synergy between an SLM for question generation and an LLM for question evaluation.
+More broadly, our work invites the LAK research community to explore the potential of SLMs as a standalone or complementary tool to LLMs in other educational applications.